 Stopping is not always the safest thing to do in an emergency.
-When you don't have enough room to stop, you may have to steer away from what's ahead.
-Remember, you can almost always turn to miss an obstacle more quickly than you can stop.
+When you do not have enough room to stop, you may have to steer away from what is ahead.
+Remember: You can usually turn to miss an obstacle more quickly than you can stop.
 (However, top-heavy vehicles and tractors with multiple trailers may flip over.)